-A plan-covered service requiring immediate medical attention that is not an emergency is an urgently needed service if either you are temporarily outside the service area of the plan, or it is unreasonable given your time, place, and circumstances to obtain this service from network providers with whom the plan contracts.
-Examples of urgently needed services are unforeseen medical illnesses and injuries, or unexpected flare-ups of existing conditions.
-However, medically necessary routine provider visits, such as annual checkups, are not considered urgently needed even if you are outside the service area of the plan or the plan network is temporarily unavailable.
+A plan-covered service requiring immediate medical attention that is not an emergency is an urgently needed service if either you are temporarily outside the service area of the plan, or it is unreasonable given your time, place, and circumstances to obtain this service from network providers with whom the plan

-If you are in the plan's service area and have an urgent need for services, you should contact your PCP's office first, if possible.
-Many primary care providers reserve some time each day to see patients with an urgent need for services.
-Even after hours, your PCP may be able to assist you, or may be able to direct you to a partnering in-network provider who is on call for urgent after-hours services.
+If you are in the plan's service area and have an urgent need for services, you should contact your provider's office first, if possible.
+Many providers reserve some time each day to see patients with an urgent need for services.
+Even after hours, your provider may be able to assist you, or may be able to direct you to a partnering provider who is on call for urgent after-hours services.
 You may also call our 24-hour nurse line, Tel-a-nurse, for assistance at 877-543-5061.
-If your PCP and other network providers are unavailable or inaccessible, our plan will cover urgently needed services that you receive at an urgent care center or from an out-of-network provider.
+If your provider and other network providers are unavailable or inaccessible, our plan will cover urgently needed services that you receive at an urgent care center or from an out-of-network provider.